trovol901/car-insurance-site/week2.md

-# SafeWheels Project - Semana 2
+# SafeWheels Project - Week 2

 ## Step 1: Identify the Entities
 For your car selling platform, the primary entities might include: